 Recycle means to change the composition of an item by breaking it down and building it back up into something new.
 Most areas in the U.S. have recycling programs, where you can turn in objects like glass and plastic food containers, paper, cardboard, and aluminum cans.
 Although recycling keeps items out of landfills, it requires energy to process the materials.
 For this reason, reducing and reusing are better options than recycling.

 Composting is the act of breaking down food scraps and yard waste into a rich soil.
 While it can seem intimidating if you’ve never tried composting before, it’s actually very simple.
 You can search online for tutorials and find detailed instructions, or you can do this.
 Get a large, sturdy, plastic tub.
 Drill some air and drainage holes in the lid and in the bottom.
 Put the tub outside, elevated on blocks or planks to allow drainage.
 Toss in your raw fruit and vegetable scraps (or those Brussels sprouts you forgot to cook), shells from hardboiled eggs, coffee grounds, and tea bags.
 Shred newspaper or any other paper without heavy colored inks and add to the bin.
 Stir it once a week to add oxygen to the mixture.
 If it smells bad, you need more paper.
 You can use dried yard waste in place of paper and green yard waste in place of kitchen scraps.
 Easy!

 These ways to help the environment are only the beginning of what you and your kids can do.
-If you want to make a greater impact, you need “Going Beyond the 3 R’s.”
+If you want to make a greater impact, you need the ebook “Going Beyond the 3 R’s.”
 You’ll learn what it really takes for lasting change.

 *You will also receive email updates.